ArnaudBarre/tsl/rules.md

 # Round 1: typed rules

-await-thenable ✅
+- await-thenable ✅
-consistent-type-exports ❌ (use verbatimModuleSyntax compilerOption) dot-notation ✅ (without options)
+- consistent-type-exports ❌ (use verbatimModuleSyntax compilerOption)
+- dot-notation ✅ (without options)
-naming-convention: TODO?
+- naming-convention: TODO?
-no-base-to-string: ✅ (without options, only `.toString()`, see `restrict-plus-operands` and `restrict-template-expressions` for other checks) no-duplicate-type-constituents ❌(merged with no-redundant-type-constituents) no-floating-promises ✅ no-for-in-array ✅ no-implied-eval ✅ (do not check for global shadowing) no-meaningless-void-operator ✅ no-misused-promises ✅ no-mixed-enums ❌ (type rule only to handle cases not supported in isolatedModules) no-redundant-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`) no-throw-literal ✅ no-unnecessary-boolean-literal-compare ✅ no-unnecessary-non-null-expression ✅ (no crazy edge case for non-strict mode) no-unnecessary-qualifier ❌ (please move out of TS only concept) no-unnecessary-type-arguments ✅ no-unnecessary-type-assertion ✅ no-unsafe-argument ✅ no-unsafe-assignment ✅ (strict mode only) no-unsafe-call ✅ (strict mode only) no-unsafe-enum-comparison ❌ (please move out of TS only concept) no-unsafe-member-access ✅ (strict mode only) no-unsafe-return ✅ (strict mode only) no-unsafe-unary-minus ✅ no-useless-template-literals ✅ non-nullable-type-assertion-style ✅ prefer-destructuring ❌ (type requirement is only for the case `x[0]` which is highly stylistic) prefer-includes ✅ (without /baz/.test(a), requires regex parsing and can be achived wihtout type information) prefer-nullish-coalescing ✅ (no crazy edge case for non-strict mode)
+- no-base-to-string: ✅ (without options, only `.toString()`, see `restrict-plus-operands` and `restrict-template-expressions` for other checks)
+- no-duplicate-type-constituents ❌(merged with no-redundant-type-constituents)
+- no-floating-promises ✅
+- no-for-in-array ✅
+- no-implied-eval ✅ (do not check for global shadowing)
+- no-meaningless-void-operator ✅
+- no-misused-promises ✅
+- no-mixed-enums ❌ (type rule only to handle cases not supported in isolatedModules)
+- no-redundant-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`)
+- no-throw-literal ✅
+- no-unnecessary-boolean-literal-compare ✅
+- no-unnecessary-non-null-expression ✅ (no crazy edge case for non-strict mode)
+- no-unnecessary-qualifier ❌ (please move out of TS only concept)
+- no-unnecessary-type-arguments ✅
+- no-unnecessary-type-assertion ✅
+- no-unsafe-argument ✅
+- no-unsafe-assignment ✅ (strict mode only)
+- no-unsafe-call ✅ (strict mode only)
+- no-unsafe-enum-comparison ❌ (please move out of TS only concept)
+- no-unsafe-member-access ✅ (strict mode only)
+- no-unsafe-return ✅ (strict mode only)
+- no-unsafe-unary-minus ✅
+- no-useless-template-literals ✅
+- non-nullable-type-assertion-style ✅
+- prefer-destructuring ❌ (type requirement is only for the case `x[0]` which is highly stylistic)
+- prefer-includes ✅ (without /baz/.test(a), requires regex parsing and can be achieved without type information)
+- prefer-nullish-coalescing ✅ (no crazy edge case for non-strict mode)